 Project Workflow is the process of managing any task that takes more than one step to complete.
 The goal of project management is to deliver a successful outcome by managing all aspects of that project.
 Every project has a workflow.
 To make sure you don’t get lost or forget any steps, you should create a checklist for each project.
 The following is a generic example of what your checklist might look like.
 Tasks that are critical to the project need to be checked off as they are completed.
 When the project is finished, it should be reviewed to see if there are any tasks that could be recycled into other projects.

 Note: If you find yourself doing the same task repeatedly or find yourself often forgetting to do certain tasks, consider automating them.
 This will save you time and energy so you can focus on the more important parts of your work.
 The main thing to remember about Project Management is that it’s not just about creating a schedule for your team.
 It’s also about assigning responsibilities, coordinating with other teams, managing risks and issues, and measuring performance.
-FinClock web-based project management workflow allows users to manage projects, assign tasks, and track billable hours.
+FinClock online employee management system allows users to manage employees, assign tasks, and track billable hours.
 Users can create work orders and timesheets, as well as invoice customers.
 Customized invoices can be created and sent to customers through the app or email.
 Users can also access a calendar, time tracking tools, and file sharing features.

 Tasks can be assigned to team members who will receive notifications via email.
 Team members can view assignments from their dashboard, which displays completed tasks in green and overdue tasks in red.
 Users can also set reminders to follow up with clients on unfinished work.
 The time tracking feature enables users to log hours spent on projects.
 Once a project is finished, Timesheet Mode can be activated so that all time spent within the clock’s system is logged as billable hours.
 The Project workflow comes with a number of customizable reports that allow users to track billable hours by client, filter by dates or times, and export data into Excel or PDF files.
 The invoice generator includes an instant payment calculator that estimates project budgets based on income per hour.